 Premium Chromebooks are light and sleek, but many laptops are similarly elegant and lightweight.

-What makes most of the recent Chromebooks special is their utility as a laptop and a tablet.
+What makes most of the recent models special is their utility as a laptop and a tablet.
 You may be familiar with 2-in-1 Chromebooks that are convertible or detachable.

-Not all 2-in-1 Chromebooks are super expensive, but a high-end model may offer you more than just the convertible or detachable feature.
+Not all 2-in-1 Chromebooks are expensive, but a high-end model may offer more than just the convertible or detachable feature.
 For example, a 4-in-1 Chromebook has the following modes:

 Such 4-in-1 Chromebooks have a 360° hinge that allows you to flip the display all the way over to use the laptop as a tablet or your portable entertainment console.